 Below are some of my key takeaways from reading the book, The Practicing Stoic: A Philosophical User’s Manual by Ward Farnsworth.
-If you are interested in my detailed notes from this book, please email me.
+If you are interested in more detailed notes from this book, they are available here.

 A brief synopsis of the book is reprinted below from Amazon.